repparw/ing2/README.md

 # Fedeteria

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.10.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.10 and node  version 18.20.2

 ## Development server